-Migrating this Blog to Hugo Wed 07 October 2020
+Migrating this Blog to Hugo Created: Wed 07 Oct 2020

 This post marks the first release of this blog built using Hugo; hopefully nothing looks out of place!
 Hugo replaces my own Luapress that was in use since 2013.
 Hugo brings more functionality enabling me to do more interesting stuff without having to implement it myself.
 A blogroll, link summary posts or even a shit company rant section (another place to rant alongside Twitter).
 Back on topic, this post is about my experience rebuilding this blog using Hugo.